d-bl/GroundForge/Droste-effect.md

 The [GroundForge] main page can show three pairs of thread and pair diagrams.
 Each next pair diagram is a color coded version of the previous thread diagram.
 When choosing one and the same stitch for each pair of diagrams you get a Droste effect.
-In theory more levels are possible but a browser might easily choke even with so few levels, average complex stitches and not very large numbers of rows and columns.
+In theory more levels are possible but a browser might easily choke.

 Stitches
 ========